HUA-Labs/hua-sdk-lite/README.en.md

   tone: 'gentle',
   mode: 'companion',
   tier: 'F2',
+  lang: 'en', // language option
 });
 const reply = await sendMessage(session.id, 'Hello!');
 ```

+## i18n Support

+- Specify the lang option when creating a session to receive AI responses in that language (if supported by the server).
+- All UI messages are dynamically loaded from language resources (en/ko).

 ## Custom Preset

 - Place a `presets.custom.json` file in your project root to override/merge preset keys.
 - Example: gentle, companion, B1, playful, etc.

+## Test/Master API Keys

+- API keys issued with is_test=true have no usage limits (unlimited calls).

 ## Changelog (v1.4.5)